frederic-perez/AmE-dictionary/data/dictionary.md

 __have (hand)writing like chicken scratch__ _idiom_ To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken.
 __have (one's) druthers__ _idiom_ To have one's choice or preference; to have things the way one would like them to be; to have one's way.
 Usually formulated as "if I had my druthers."
 __have (one's) head in the sand__ _idiom_ To refuse to acknowledge or deal with problems, danger, or difficulty, especially in the hopes that they will resolve themselves.
 The phrase is a reference to ostriches, which were believed (incorrectly) to hide their heads in the ground at the sight of approaching danger.
+__have (one's) head read__ _idiom_ To have one's logic or sanity examined or reevaluated, usually regarding some ridiculous decision, plan, or idea.
+A reference to a pyschiatric evaluation, the phrase is usually used prescriptively.
+__have (one's) heart in (something)__ _idiom_ To be emotionally and enthusiastically involved in something; to do or undertake something with passion and zeal.
 __have (someone's) blood on (one's) head__ _idiom_ To be the cause of (someone's) death; to bear the guilt or responsibility of (someone's) death or injury.
 __have (something) cold down__ _idiom_ :dart: To learn, master, or understand something perfectly, to the point of requiring little or no focus to do, recall, or accomplish it.
 __have a bone to pick with someone__ _idiom_ To want to talk to someone about something annoying they have done. _I got a bone to pick with you.
 Come on!_